GannettDigital/simulato/docs/_pages/walk-through.md

         ];
     },

 Above are a list of elements that will be used by the model, we already have our state from our navigation action.
-Below is the arrangement of those elements into a model:
+Below is the arrangement of those elements into a model, include this in your 'main-site-layout.js':

     model() {
         return {
             displayed: 'headerRow.isDisplayed',
             newsArticleImage: {
-            displayed: 'newsArticleImage.isDisplayed',
+            displayed: 'newsArticleImage1.isDisplayed',
             },
             newsArticleHeading: {
-                displayed: 'newsArticleHeading.isDisplayed',
+                displayed: 'newsArticleHeading1.isDisplayed',
-                text: 'newsArticleHeading.innerText',
+                text: 'newsArticleHeading1.innerText',
             },
             newsArticleText: {
-                displayed: 'newsArticleText.isDisplayed',
+                displayed: 'newsArticleText1.isDisplayed',
-                text: 'newsArticleText.innerText',
+                text: 'newsArticleText1.innerText',
             },
         };
     },

-Finally we have our action and its pieces:
+Finally we have our action and its pieces, include all these in 'main-site-layout.js' as well:

     actions() {
         return {